badmintoncryer/cdk-node-ec2-instance/README.md

 # CDK Node.js EC2 Instance Construct

-This is a CDK Construct for creating an EC2 instance with a Node.js.
+This is a CDK Construct for creating an EC2 instance with Node.js installed.

 You can use Node.js as soon as the EC2 instance starts.